zestia/eslint-config/README.md

 This package provides linting rules for our JavaScript applications.

-The rules are based on community standards, with a few extra rule specific to Zestia.
+The rules are based on community standards, with a few extra ones specific to Zestia.

 ## Setup